We Analyzed 8.7 Billion SSL Certificates in Q1 2026 to Detect Technologies No One Else Can See

 Certificate lifetimes tell you how automated an organization's infrastructure is:

-The 74.3 million certificates lasting 200+ days (2.2% of total) represent a shrinking segment of manually managed certificates.
-These are typically from organizations using legacy hosting environments or commercial CAs like DigiCert that still offer 1-year certificates.
-This number will decrease further: according to SSL.com, effective March 11, 2026, SSL/TLS certificate maximum durations reduced to 200 days under the new CA/Browser Forum ballot, with further reductions to 47 days planned by 2029.
+The 433.5 million certificates lasting 200+ days (4.0% of total) represent a shrinking segment that will decline rapidly now that the CA/Browser Forum's new policy took effect.
+According to SSL.com, effective March 11, 2026, SSL/TLS certificate maximum durations reduced to 200 days under the new CA/Browser Forum ballot, with further reductions to 47 days planned by 2029.
+The 100-200 day bucket grew from 4.1% in Q4 2025 to 8.2% in Q1 2026, as CAs shift issuance from the 200+ day bracket down to comply with the new maximum.

 Certificate duration tells us about automation maturity.
 90-day certificates with ACME renewal?
 Modern deployment practices, almost guaranteed.
-398-day certificates?
-Manual renewal, or a hosting provider that bundles long-lived certs.
+200+ day certificates?
+Manual renewal, or a hosting provider that bundles long-lived certs — and a segment that's about to be forced into modernization.
 The correlation is strong enough that we use it as a detection signal.

 What validation levels do certificates use?